 Cycle Time = 64 hours / 5 features = 12.8 hours per feature

-This sets an expectation for how long focused work takes to deliver a single feature.
+This sets an expectation for how long focused work takes to deliver a single feature and helps with planning and capacity decisions.

 Measuring accurately with technology

-Spreadsheets and stopwatches can work for a start, but automation gives cleaner, continuous data and reduces human error.
+Spreadsheets and stopwatches can work at first, but automation gives cleaner, continuous data and reduces human error.
 Modern project tools capture timestamps when a task moves stages on a digital board, giving you precise measurements without extra manual work.

 Common mistakes to avoid